 Further information about our refund policy for the application fee can be found on here.

 - I am older than most students.
 Does this affect my application's chances?

 There is no age restriction when applying to APU.
 We welcome individuals of any age to apply.

 - I submitted my application, but I have not heard anything from APU.
 How can I stay updated on my application’s status?

 To complete the application process to APU, the applicant must submit the online application, pay the application fee, and complete the online assessment.
 The status of your submitted application and the result notification date are available on the application status page in the APU online application system.
 If you have recently submitted your application, please allow a few business days for the status to be updated.

 - How long does it take until I receive my admission result?

-- After completing your application process and your application has been screened, you can expect to receive your admission result and APU Tuition Reduction Scholarship result in approximately four to five weeks.
-Results are mailed out by post on the scheduled result notification day and are also available online two or three days after this.
-You will receive an email letting you know how to check your results online.
+After completing your application process and your application has been screened, you will receive your admission result and APU Tuition Reduction Scholarship result by email.
+Refer to the application schedule for the final result notification date.
+Please follow the instructions on the email on how to check your results online.